ceilican/MantisWiki/TX-Execution---problematic-blocks.md

 #### 68460

-This was an example of YP being a little vague.
+~~This was an example of YP being a little vague.
 It was not clear what was supposed to happen when the last stack argument (`outSize`) is greater than data returned from called contract.
 Now we know `outSize` should determine the memory size.
 See the the memory related equations in definition of `CALL`.
-PR: [#154](https://github.com/input-output-hk/etc-client/pull/154)
+PR: [#154](https://github.com/input-output-hk/etc-client/pull/154)~~

+The above conclusion was incorrect (while the fix in PR #154 helped in this particular case).
+YP is actually clear about it, though somewhat inconsistent about updating memory contents vs expanding the memory.
+See equations for **_μ′<sub>m</sub>_** and **_μ′<sub>i</sub>_** (this may be required to know the memory related gas cost a priori, although another way would be to refund it).
+PR: [#164](https://github.com/input-output-hk/etc-client/pull/164)

 #### 62102
 `SMOD` opCode was wrong